Skip to content

 document.querySelector("button")?.addEventListener("click",(()=>{const e=Math.floor

 However, this optimization increases the difficulty of debugging.
-If the minified code places everything on one line and uses short variable names, it becomes challenging to pinpoint the root cause of issues.
-This is where source maps come into play—source maps map your compiled code back to the original code.
+If the minified code places all content on one line with short variable names, it becomes difficult to determine the root cause of issues.
+This is where source maps come into play - they map your compiled code back to the original code.

-Source maps are files with the .map extension (e.g., example.min.js.map and styles.css.map).
+Source maps are files whose names end with .map (e.g., example.min.js.map and styles.css.map).
 Most build tools can generate source maps, such as Vite, webpack, Rollup, Parcel, esbuild, etc. Some tools include source maps by default, while others may require additional configuration to generate them.

 /* Example configuration: vite.config.js */